I: Interfaces

 Enforcement

-• (Simple) Warn if the return value of new or a function call with an owner return value is assigned to a raw pointer or non-owner reference.
+return value is assigned to a raw pointer or non-owner

 I.12: Declare a pointer that must not be null as not_null